lennox55555/Agentic-Chatbot/README.md

 The RouterAgent is the central decision-maker.
 It is initialized with access to all specialized agents and uses a dedicated system prompt to determine which agent(s) should handle a given query.
 For cross-domain questions, it combines responses from multiple agents using a final synthesis LLM call.
 The router shares memory with all agents, allowing it to consider previous messages and maintain session context.

 #### Agent Specialization:
 Each agent (CurriculumAgent, EventsAgent, LocationsAgent) inherits from a BaseAgent that defines shared behavior and interface.
 This avoids code duplication and ensures consistent structure.
 Each agent has a custom system prompt and a tailored set of LangChain tools that wrap around the corresponding Duke API calls.
+Each LangChain tool has a detailed description outlining its use cases, while having special instructions dealing with bottlenecks that it ran to during testing.

 #### Service Layer: